5T33Z0/OC-Little-Translated/Content/05_Laptop-specific_Patches/Fixing_Keyboard_Mappings_and_Brightness_Keys/README.md

 Press `Ctrl+C` to stop.
 Note that `sudo dmesg -w` (live streaming) is not supported on macOS.

-Here's a video demo showing in action:
+Here's a video demo showing the polling loop in action:

 https://github.com/user-attachments/assets/34395b5f-dddf-41ec-b525-25ea47f388a4